etwasmitbaum/dhbw-typst-horb/clean-dhbw/lib.typ

   // other TOC entries in regular with adapted filling show outline.entry.where(level: 2): level2 => {
-    // set block heigt for all level2 entries, so equaitons and figures have the same default height set block(height: outline-entry-height)

     set text(font: heading-font, size: body-size)
     link(
       level2.element.location(),